 The aim of the field is to develop systems, equipment, and devices in order to solve clinical problems – both diagnostics and therapeutics.
-Besides, diagnosis and treatment of diseases, biomedical engineering also plays a big role in alleviating, rehabilitation and compensating for disabilities and/or injuries.
+Besides, the diagnosis and treatment of diseases, biomedical engineering also plays a big role in alleviating, rehabilitation, and compensating for disabilities and/or injuries.

 This is a very hard-core technical field.
 So, biomedical engineering graduates need to possess an in-depth understanding of human biology (living systems) and engineering, along with strong technical and analytical skills.

 Some of the examples of applications of biomedical engineering are: